fnordjes/VideoToFlipbook/README.md

 To Do
 =====

 * Create a preview of the flipbook as animated gif.
+(Done December 2014)
 * Make the size configureable.
 * ...